If you’re looking for a simple warmer activity, you’ll be want to be sure to try fortunately unfortunately. Keep on

-I love to have a few no-prep, no materials required ESL activities in my back pocket.
+I love to have a few no-prep, no materials required ESL speaking and listening activities in my back pocket.
 I’m sure everyone does who sets foot in a classroom!
 After all, you never really know when you’re going to get a last-minute class thrown at you, or have a few extra minutes at the end of class with nothing planned.

 Materials Required: None

 You may have done this speaking and listening activity at school yourself.
 Start of by telling students some good news (something that “happened to you”) followed by some bad news.
 I generally pick something that happened on my way to school that morning, or the previous night.

 For example, “Unfortunately, my car wouldn’t start this morning.
 Fortunately, my neighbour gave me a ride to school.
 Unfortunately, she drove through a red light.
 Fortunately. . .”

 Students will then generate similar language using fortunately/unfortunately or luckily/unluckily.
 If you have a small class, or teach a student privately, just do it together.

 However, for bigger English classes, you may want to put students into pairs or groups of three so that you can increased their student talking time.
 If you choose to do it this way, you can elicit some of most interesting sentences from the students at the end of the activity.
 Usually, you can uncover a fun story or two about what happened on the way to school!

 Procedure for this ESL Speaking and Listening Activity:

 1. Divide students into small groups of 2-3.
 Or, if you teach private classes, you and the student can do this activity together.